Vacuums are technology’s answer to the broom, but what about the mop? Can an electric mop really outperform a manual mop?

 Honestly, there aren’t any huge differences between many of the spray mops.
 There’s not one killer feature that blows the others out of the water.

 With that said, there are problems that many customers complain about, such as leaking, handles breaking, pads falling off constantly, pumps failing, and more.
 Spray mops are simple, but we don’t want one that’s going to do any of the above after just a month or two of use.

 The Rejuvenate, at the time this article was published, is less expensive and offers the same features as the Rubbermaid.
 The addition of the grout scrubber tool is a nice touch.
 You can easily add your own homemade solution to the bottle and you get replacement bottle caps.

 Again, there is not a huge compelling reason to favor one over the other, and it mainly comes down to price.

 As for the Rubbermaid Reveal, the pads are much more dense and substantial than the typical disposable spray mop pad.
 Not only that, but the simplicity of velcro-like pad attachment makes it very easy to use.

 The Rubbermaid mop kit includes 3 pads and 2 additional refillable bottles.
 Rubbermaid claims the pads can be washed 100 times, and most users agree on this.
 This is one of the reasons we love this model as the pads last much longer than other spray mops (and steam mops) we’ve looked at.
-This is a considerable cost savings.
+This is a considerable cost saving.

 Lastly, the 1-year warranty is fantastic at this price point.